-- allowing extended time for tests, exams, or assignments - allowing for intermittent breaks during the task, test or exam - providing a quiet or separate testing area so there are fewer distractions and less noise - use of a computer instead of handwriting for exams or assignments - use of a scribe or voice recognition software program which writes a candidate's responses and can then read them back to the candidate - Arrangement of furniture to accommodate for the disability - use of a reader or reading software - differentiated tasks and modified test papers
+- allowing extended time for tests, exams, or assignments - allowing for intermittent breaks during the task, test or exam - providing a quiet or separate testing area so there are fewer distractions and less noise - use of a computer instead of handwriting for exams or assignments - use of a scribe or voice recognition software program which writes a candidate's responses and can then read them back to the candidate

+- Arrangement of furniture to accommodate for the disability - use of a reader or reading software - differentiated tasks and modified test papers

-Evidencing Learning
+F. Evidencing Learning

-- An individual learning plan is maintained for all the students with special needs after the assessment in order to enhance the skills that are deficient for the overall performance of the child. - The formative and summative tasks are differentiated using assessment strategies and tools according to the child's abilities. - All class room facilitators regularly meet with special educators in order to collaborate on curriculum and assessment, to reflect on student learning, and to plan for differentiation. - The child's progress is recorded on a daily basis using a daily log sheet maintained by the special educator.
-They are further discussed on a weekly basis via internal communication among the concerned faculty of the children with special needs. - Individual cases files are maintained to record the progress of each child with additional and intensive needs.
+- An individual learning plan is maintained for all the students with additional learning needs after the assessment in order to enhance the skills that are deficient for the overall performance of the child. - The formative and summative tasks are differentiated using assessment strategies and tools according to the child's abilities. - All class room facilitators regularly meet with special educators in order to collaborate on curriculum and assessment, to reflect on student learning, and to plan for differentiation. - The child's progress is recorded on a daily basis using a daily log sheet maintained by the special educator.
+They are further discussed on a weekly basis via internal communication among the concerned faculty of the children with additional learning needs - Individual cases files are maintained to record the progress of each child with additional and intensive needs.

-Documentation
+G. Documentation

-Individual student profiles will document all the developments and records of individual students.

-Facilitators will keep record of any accommodations and modifications made for student with special educational needs.
-These records will be placed in the students' file on a monthly basis and will be reviewed to evaluate the effectiveness of the modifications and accommodations used.

-The evaluation will determine whether the modifications and accommodations should be continued, stopped, or adjusted to best meet the individual needs of the student.
+Individual student profiles will document all the developments and records of individual students (Individual reports of the learners prepared by the Homeroom Facilitator and special educator).
+Facilitators will keep record of any accommodations and modifications made for student with additional learning needs.
+These records will be placed in the students' file on a monthly/quarterly basis and will be reviewed to evaluate the effectiveness of the modifications and accommodations used.
+The evaluation will determine whether the modifications and accommodations should be continued, stopped, or adjusted to best meet the individual needs of the students

-Important links to other the policy
+H. Important links to other policy